CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 ##### Goal Tolerance
 There might be instances where we don't want to stop exactly on the goal position.
 This configurable allows the body to stop when within a certain distance of the target, rather than being precisely at the target.

+##### Tolerance Error Step
+There was an observed issue with the older *KinematicDriver* node where it was consistently undershooting and overshooting it's target position.
+This resulted in an infinite loop of the driver's body rapidly vibrating back and forth in microscopic steps.
+We called this the *Microposition Loop Error*.

+We now handle this error by slowly increasing the goal tolerance.
+We do so in a series of steps, until we either reach our goal or decide we're well and truly stuck.

+Every time we need to increment the effective goal tolerance, we go up by this amount.

+> Exactly why and where this happens is harder to pin down.
+I've noticed that it tends to happen at the intersection of edges - the edge of a navigation mesh that lies along a y-height difference-edge.
+I suspect it's got something to do with the interaction between the driver body's collision model, the *KinematicCore*'s floating stuff, and where the navigation mesh seems to think we are.
+It doesn't seem to happen as often with drive bodies that have smooth collision models (i.e. NOT SQUARES) so I recommend using something like a capsule.
+It also seems to have something to do with a body that moves too quickly.

 ##### Float Height
 This configurable allows us to float the `KinematicBody` a fixed distance above the ground.
 While it does make the `KinematicBody` float, this was actually intended as a mechanism for stepping-up ledges.
 The `KinematicBody` behaves differently depending on the current collision shape, but I was finding that running into a small step was mostly stopping the body entirely.